KrishnKher/DDDoS/README.md

 # DDDoS
+This repository consists of all the files related to the final project of the course CS3543: Computer Networks 2
 ## Contents
 ```
 1. Introduction
 2. Pre-requisite Installations
 3. More about file structure
 4. Project and Implementation
-5. Results
+5. Team Members
 ```

 ## Introduction

-This repository consists of all the files related to the final project of the course CS3543: Computer Networks 2
+In this project, we attempt to develop a prototype framework that efficiently detects DDoS intrusions in real time networks based on modern Deep Learning based methods.
+We also try to go one step further and explore certain existing implementations for preventing/mitigating certain kinds of DDoS attacks.
+Finally we also present a new idea (to the best of our knowledge) for converting resource-targeting DDoS attacks to bandwidth-targeting DDoS attacks, so that the prevention/mitigation procedures applied for bandwidth-targeting DDoS attacks can be applied to resource-targeting DDoS attacks as well.

 ## Pre-requisite Installations
 Follow  the below commands on a terminal to install the required pre-requisites for the working of the code